sweetsmint/Composition_Java/README.md

 This comes in handy to run various Docker commands because sometimes these commands can be a bit long to type.
 Feel free to add as many convenience functions as you want.
-This file's purpose is to make y
+This file's purpose is to make your experience better!

+*If you get tired of typing `./run` you can always create a shell alias with `alias run=./run` in your `~/.b